arsebac/S9_SA_ProjectOWASP/README.md

 3. Go to "http://my_web_server/install.php"
     - This script will setup the database for you
 4. Go to "http://my_web_server/index.php"
+    - You should be able to login with `admin` as login and `Azertyuiop09` as password
+    - You should be able to login with `alice` as login and `Azertyuiop09` as password
-    - You should be able to login with `admin` as login and `password` as password
+    - You should be able to login with `bob` as login and `password` as password

 ## OWASP CHECKLIST